-Students, parents, non-teaching staff or members of the wider community should feel welcome to report their concerns to any member of the teaching staff - including the Principal, the Deputy Principal.
-In this regard, any member of the teaching staff is deemed to be a relevant teacher in the context of Section 6.8.3 of the Anti-Bullying Primary and Post-Primary Schools.

-- 6. Education and prevention strategies to combat bullying Section 6.5 of DES Procedures - 6.1 Templemichael College makes it clear to all members of the school community that bullying of any kind is unacceptable, irrespective of whether it is a student a staff member or any other person that is the subject of such behaviour.
-In this context, all members of Templemichael College have a duty to bring to the attention of the Principal or Deputy Principal any incident of cyberbullying or harassment that they know about or suspect.
+- 5. Students, parents, non-teaching staff or members of the wider community should feel welcome to report their concerns to any member of the teaching staff including the Principal, the Deputy Principal or Class Tutor.
+In this regard, any member of the teaching staff is deemed to be a relevant teacher in the context of Section 6.8.3 of the Anti-Bullying Procedures for Primary and Post-Primary Schools. - 6.
+Education and prevention strategies to combat bullying Section 6.5 of DES Procedures - 6.1 The School makes it clear to all members of the school community that bullying of any kind is unacceptable, irrespective of whether it is a student a staff member or any other person that is the subject of such behaviour.
+In this context, all members of the School community have a duty to bring to the attention of the Principal or Deputy Principal any incident of cyberbullying or harassment that they know about or suspect.

-- 6.2 While, when investigating and dealing with bullying the primary focus is on resolving differences and restoring, as far as is practicable, the relationships of the parties involved (rather than apportioning blame), Templemichael College nevertheless reserves the right to take disciplinary action (up to and including suspension and expulsion), where such is warranted, in accordance with Templemichael College's Student Code of Behaviour, against those who bully others. - 6.3 The prevention and awareness of bullying is integral to this policy and students will, through both their curricular and extra-curricular programmes, be provided with opportunities to develop a positive sense of self-worth. - 6.4 The focus of Templemichael College's prevention strategy will be to build empathy, respect and resilience in students. - 6.5 Students will be provided with opportunities to understand the causes and effects of bullying, the issue of identity-based bullying and in particular homophobic and trans-phobic bullying.
-This will include the display of LGBT posters (as appropriate)and discussions with parents about statements of welcome and respect for LGBT members of the school community, teaching the Social, Personal, Health Education (SPHE) resource, Growing Up LGBT and (as appropriate) participating in LGBT awareness events.
+- 6.2 While, when investigating and dealing with bullying the primary focus is on resolving differences and restoring, as far as is practicable, the relationships of the parties involved (rather than apportioning blame), the School nevertheless reserves the right to take disciplinary action (up to and including suspension and expulsion), where such is warranted, in accordance with the School's Student Code of Behaviour, against those who bully others. - 6.3 The prevention and awareness of bullying is integral to this policy and students will, through both their curricular and extra-curricular programmes, be provided with opportunities to develop a positive sense of self-worth. - 6.4 The focus of the School's prevention strategy will be to build empathy, respect and resilience in students. - 6.5 Students will be provided with opportunities to understand the causes and effects of bullying, the issue of identity-based bullying and in particular homophobic and trans-phobic bullying.
+This will include the display of LGBTI+ posters (as appropriate) and discussions with parents about statements of welcome and respect for LGBTI+ members of the school community, teaching the Social, Personal, Health Education (SPHE) resource, Growing Up LGBTI+ and (as appropriate) participating in LGBT awareness events.

-Templemichael College recognises that the SPHE curriculum makes specific provision for exploring bullying as well as the inter-related areas of belonging and integrating, communication, conflict, friendship, personal safety and relationships.
+The School recognises that the SPHE curriculum makes specific provision for exploring bullying as well as the inter-related areas of belonging and integrating, communication, conflict, friendship, personal safety and relationships.
 Also, that the Relationship and Sexuality Education (RSE) programme provides opportunities to explore and discuss areas such as human sexuality and relationships, which has particular relevance to identity-based bullying.
-Templemichael College will make every reasonable effort to ensure that the full potential of these programmes to combat bullying is exploited.
+The School will make every reasonable effort to ensure that the full potential of these programmes to combat bullying is exploited.